pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 access flags.
 See [`RedisModule_ChannelAtPosWithFlags`](#RedisModule_ChannelAtPosWithFlags) for more information about the possible flags that can be passed in.

-If the user is able to access the pubsub channel then `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to one of the following values:
+If the user is able to access the pubsub channel then `PHARMAVILLAGEMODULE_OK` is returned, otherwise `PHARMAVILLAGEMODULE_ERR` is returned and errno is set to one of the following values:

-* EINVAL: The provided flags are invalid.
+- EINVAL: The provided flags are invalid.
-* EACCESS: The user does not have permission to access the pubsub channel.
+- EACCESS: The user does not have permission to access the pubsub channel.

 <span id="RedisModule_ACLAddLogEntry"></span>